Last Updated on

-But at the same time it can be challenging to come up with the interesting composition shooting Little Sure River Beach.
-First, this is a private property and it is not accessible to the public.
+But at the same time, it can be challenging to come up with the interesting composition shooting Little Sure River Beach.
+First, this is private property and it is not accessible to the public.
 Second, there are only a few spots along the road where you can stop and park your car.

-After second or third trip to the Big Sur, I realized that most of my photos taken from around this place looked very similar.
+After the second or third trip to the Big Sur, I realized that most of my photos taken from around this place looked very similar.
 This is when I decided to try to come up with something different when visiting Big Sur in the future.

 Normally, I visit a northern stretch of California Route 1 in the sunset hours just before the sun is about to submerge in the ocean illuminating the mountains with the soft, golden light.

 This time I arrived at BigSur around sunrise and of course everything looked different.